Web3MADE/ReactNative-Quarkus/api/README.md

 ### User Service

-// TODO: finish this documentation - then move onto frontend The `UserService` is responsible for the business logic for the Users
+The `UserService` is responsible for the business logic for the Users

 - Users are stored and fetched via the `UserRepository`.